snkt28/Delta-demo/README.md

 # Delta-demo
-This is a demo account
+This is a demo account.